swatisriva1/simon-game-website/README.md

 # simon-game-website
 A more fleshed-out website for the Simon game, including a home page, rules, and the game itself.
+Gained experience creating using and inter-linking multiple .html files to create a multi-page website.
+Also able to practice using classes and ID's to create specific and selective CSS styling.
+Basic game page design (HTML/CSS) provided by the App Brewery (https://www.appbrewery.co/p/web-development-course-resources), which I heavily built upon to modify game page and style other pages.
 See also https://github.com/swatisriva1/simon-game.git.